 National Housing Day, Nov.
 22: Annually, on Nov.
 22, Lutherans and Anglicans are called to lift up National Housing Day, learn more about the issues contributing to poverty, homelessness and substandard housing, and advocate for changes.

-Gifts for Mission: Be a part of the solution.
+Giving With Grace: Be a part of the solution.
 Your gift will help the church be actively involved in ending homelessness and support affordable housing.

 - 2014 State of Homelessness in Canada report by The Canadian Observatory on Homelessness (Homeless Hub) and the Canadian Alliance to End Homelessness (CAEH).